Lampro-Mellon/LM-RISCV-DV/README.md

 ## Setup

-After the `RISC-V GNU toolchain` and `Spike` (or any other RISC-V ISS) are installed, their installation paths should be added to `~/.bashrc` file in `RISCV_PATH` and `SPIKE_PATH` (or path variable corresponding to installed ISS) variables respectively.
+After the `RISC-V GNU toolchain` and `Spike` (or any other RISC-V ISS) are installed, their installation paths should be added to the `~/.bashrc` file in `RISCV_PATH` and `SPIKE_PATH` (or path variable corresponding to installed ISS) variables respectively.
 Following is the sample of paths to be added on a ubuntu OS.

 ```bash
 export RISCV_PATH = <path to>/riscv64-unknown-elf-gcc-8.3.0-2019.08.0-x86_64-linux-ubuntu14